bhaskar10h/Bitcoin/README.md

  ## Fixes
  - Still fixing the errors
- - Will soon optimise the code, to make it faster
+ - Will optimise the code, to make it faster
  - Naming convention needs to be followed

  ## Contributing